lisdude/toaststunt-documentation/manual/toaststunt-programmers-manual.md

 SQLITE_PARSE_TYPES [2]:      If unset, no parsing of rows takes place and only strings are returned.

 SQLITE_SANITIZE_STRINGS [8]: If set, newlines (\n) are converted into tabs (\t) to avoid corrupting the MOO database.
 Default is unset.

+> Note: For the SQLITE_PARSE_TYPES option, the types which will be parsed by that option are INT and FLOAT.
+LISTS/MAPS/WAIFS/ANONS will hit the db as "NULL"

 > Note: If the MOO doesn't support bitmasking, you can still specify options.
 You'll just have to manipulate the int yourself. e.g. if you want to parse objects and types, arg[2] would be a 6.
 If you only want to parse types, arg[2] would be 2.